-1 Introduction
+1. Introduction

-- 392 The EPC Tag Data Standard defines the Electronic Product CodeTM, and also specifies - 393 the memory contents of Gen 2 RFID Tags.
-In more detail, the Tag Data Standard covers - 394 two broad areas:

-- The specification of the Electronic Product Code, including its representation at various levels of the EPCglobal Architecture and its correspondence to GS1 keys and other existing codes. - The specification of data that is carried on Gen 2 RFID tags, including the EPC, "user memory" data, control information, and tag manufacture information. - 400 The Electronic Product Code is a universal identifier for any physical object.
+- 359 The EPC Tag Data Standard defines the Electronic Product CodeTM, and also specifies the - memory contents of Gen 2 RFID Tags.
+In more detail, the Tag Data Standard covers two broad - 361 areas: - The specification of the Electronic Product Code, including its representation at various levels of the EPCglobal Architecture and its correspondence to GS1 keys and other existing codes. - The specification of data that is carried on Gen 2 RFID tags, including the EPC, "user memory" data, control information, and tag manufacture information. - 367 The Electronic Product Code is a universal identifier for any physical object.
 It is used in - information systems that need to track or otherwise refer to physical objects.
-A very - 402 large subset of applications that use the Electronic Product Code also rely upon RFID - 403 Tags as a data carrier.
-For this reason, a large part of the Tag Data Standard is concerned - with the encoding of Electronic Product Codes onto RFID tags, along with defining the - standards for other data apart from the EPC that may be stored on a Gen 2 RFID tag. - Therefore, the two broad areas covered by the Tag Data Standard (the EPC and RFID) - overlap in the parts where the encoding of the EPC onto RFID tags is discussed. - Nevertheless, it should always be remembered that the EPC and RFID are not at all - 409 synonymous: EPC is an identifier, and RFID is a data carrier.
-RFID tags contain other - data besides EPC identifiers (and in some applications may not carry an EPC identifier at - all), and the EPC identifier exists in non-RFID contexts (those non-RFID contexts - 412 including the URI form used within information systems, printed human-readable EPC - 413 URIs, and EPC identifiers derived from bar code data following the procedures in this - 414 standard).
+A very large subset - of applications that use the Electronic Product Code also rely upon RFID Tags as a data carrier. - For this reason, a large part of the Tag Data Standard is concerned with the encoding of - 371 Electronic Product Codes onto RFID tags, along with defining the standards for other data apart - 372 from the EPC that may be stored on a Gen 2 RFID tag. - Therefore, the two broad areas covered by the Tag Data Standard (the EPC and RFID) overlap in - 374 the parts where the encoding of the EPC onto RFID tags is discussed.
+Nevertheless, it should - always be remembered that the EPC and RFID are not at all synonymous: EPC is an identifier, - and RFID is a data carrier.
+RFID tags contain other data besides EPC identifiers (and in some - applications may not carry an EPC identifier at all), and the EPC identifier exists in non-RFID - 378 contexts (those non-RFID contexts including the URI form used within information systems, - printed human-readable EPC URIs, and EPC identifiers derived from bar code data following the - procedures in this standard).

-2 Terminology and Typographical Conventions
+2. Terminology and Typographical Conventions

-- Within this specification, the terms SHALL, SHALL NOT, SHOULD, SHOULD NOT, - 417 MAY, NEED NOT, CAN, and CANNOT are to be interpreted as specified in Annex G of - 418 the ISO/IEC Directives, Part 2, 2001, 4th edition [ISODir2].
-When used in this way, - 419 these terms will always be shown in ALL CAPS; when these words appear in ordinary - 420 typeface they are intended to have their ordinary English meaning. - 421 All sections of this document, with the exception of Section 1, are normative, except - where explicitly noted as non-normative. - The following typographical conventions are used throughout the document: - ALL CAPS type is used for the special terms from [ISODir2] enumerated above. - Monospace type is used for illustrations of identifiers and other character strings that exist within information systems. - Placeholders for changes that need to be made to this document prior to its reaching - 428 the final stage of approved EPCglobal specification are prefixed by a rightward- - facing arrowhead, as this paragraph is.
+- Within this specification, the terms SHALL, SHALL NOT, SHOULD, SHOULD NOT, MAY, - NEED NOT, CAN, and CANNOT are to be interpreted as specified in Annex G of the ISO/IEC - Directives, Part 2, 2001, 4th edition [ISODir2].
+When used in this way, these terms will always - 385 be shown in ALL CAPS; when these words appear in ordinary typeface they are intended to have - 386 their ordinary English meaning. - 387 All sections of this document, with the exception of Section 1, are normative, except where - as explicitly noted as non-normative. - The following typographical conventions are used throughout the document: - ALL CAPS type is used for the special terms from [ISODir2] enumerated above. - Monospace type is used for illustrations of identifiers and other character strings that exist within information systems. - Placeholders for changes that need to be made to this document prior to its reaching the final stage of approved EPCglobal specification are prefixed by a rightward-facing arrowhead, as - 395 this paragraph is.

-- The term "Gen 2 RFID Tag" (or just "Gen 2 Tag") as used in this specification refers to - any RFID tag that conforms to the EPCglobal UHF Class 1 Generation 2 Air Interface, - Version 1.2.0 or later [UHFC1G2], as well as any RFID tag that conforms to another air - interface standard that shares the same memory map.
-The latter includes specifications - currently under development within EPCglobal such as the HF Class 1 Generation 2 Air - 435 Interface. - 436 Bitwise addresses within Gen 2 Tag memory banks are indicated using hexadecimal - numerals ending with a subscript "h"; for example, 20_h denotes bit address - 438 20 hexadecimal (32 decimal).
+- The term "Gen 2 RFID Tag" (or just "Gen 2 Tag") as used in this specification refers to any - 397 RFID tag that conforms to the EPCglobal UHF Class 1 Generation 2 Air Interface, Version 1.2.0 - or later [UHFC1G2], as well as any RFID tag that conforms to another air interface standard that - 399 shares the same memory map.
+The latter includes specifications currently under development - within EPCglobal such as the HF Class 1 Generation 2 Air Interface. - 401 Bitwise addresses within Gen 2 Tag memory banks are indicated using hexadecimal numerals - ending with a subscript "h"; for example, 20_h denotes bit address 20 hexadecimal (32 decimal).

-439 3 Overview of Tag Data Standards
+3. Overview of Tag Data Standards